sbmlteam/sbmlteam.github.io/site/content/documents/faq/_index.md

 [LibSBML](/software/libsbml) includes a demo program that simply echoes whatever SBML is given to it, and in the process of writing the output, it does a pretty reasonable job of pretty-printing the XML.
 The reformatting facility is actually built into [libSBML](/software/libsbml) (it's what [libSBML](/software/libsbml) does automatically), not the demo program, which means any application you build with [libSBML](/software/libsbml) will do it too.

-### What is the difference between sbml.org and sbml.info?

-There is no difference.
-They are alternative names for the same website, provided as a convenience to SBML users and web searchers.
-We tend to refer to "the SBML site" or "the SBML portal" as being http://sbml.org, but the other address should work just as well.

 ### Who runs sbml.org?